Glaucoma surgery · UK 2026 cost

 A structured pathway helps you understand both the clinical plan and the total cost.
 Here’s what most patients can expect.

-Glaucoma is usually a long-term condition.
+5. Ongoing monitoring — glaucoma is usually a long-term condition.
 The goal is stable pressure and stable vision with a plan you understand.

 Want to reduce surprises?
-Ask for a written estimate that includes follow-up schedule expectations (e.g., number of visits in the first 6–8 weeks) and whether post-op drops are included.
+Ask for a written estimate that includes follow-up schedule expectations (e.g. number of visits in the first 6–8 weeks) and whether post-op drops are included.

 FAQs about private glaucoma surgery prices in the UK